mondragonda/symfony/UPGRADE-3.0.md

    $form = $this->createForm(MyType::class);
    ```

- * Passing custom data to forms now needs to be done
+ * ppp Passing custom data to forms now needs to be done
    through the options resolver.

     In the controller: